vanqard/passman/README.md

 The goal of this package then is to provide a ready made, object oriented implementation that can be community curated for best practice.

+## Acknowledgements

+This work is inspired by Anthony Ferrara's password hash compatibility library.
+In some cases, I have even lifted some of his README.md words directly as I thought rewriting them in my own style would be unnecessary and in many cases, I simply couldn't put the idea more succinctly or clearly.
+I really hope he doesn't mind.

 ## Requirements

 In order to use the ```password_hash()``` functions, this library requires ```PHP >= 5.3.7```.
 This is, in itself, to comply with the minimum requirements of the [ircmaxell\password_compat](https://github.com/ircmaxell/password_compat) library that this package depends upon for PHP versions greater than 5.3.7 but less than 5.5, which includes the functions natively.